 Some people see gray hair as a sign they are growing older and wiser.
 Others just see it as an unwelcome reminder of the years passing by.
-In either case, gray hairs are bound to happen to everybody at some point or other, and besides wondering why does hair go gray you can also learn how to transition to gray hair, or how to cover it naturally so it’s less visible.
+In either case, gray hairs are bound to happen to everybody at some point, and besides wondering why does hair go gray or what causes grey hair, you can also learn proper gray hair care.
+If you just want to let go and embrace gray hair, you may want to learn how to transition to gray hair or how to cover it naturally so it’s less visible.

-Whether you want to be a silver fox, get a cute pixie or dye those stubborn grays back to their regular color, it pays to know how to take care of grey hair or make it go away.
+Whether you want to be a silver fox, get a cute pixie, or dye those stubborn grays back to their original color, it pays to know how to take care of grey hair or make it go away.

 Hair goes gray when the pigment cells producing melanin in your hair follicles decide to stop working.
-Once the follicle produces a new hair after that point, that new hair will be gray, silver or even white.
-Stress can make hair fall off, which means that if your hair follicle had stopped producing melanin at that point it can feel like the regrowth is suddenly grey.
+Once the follicle produces new hair after that point, that new hair will be gray, silver, or even white.
+Stress can make hair fall off, which means that if your hair follicle had stopped producing melanin at that point, it can feel like the regrowth is suddenly grey.

-If you are thinking of transitioning to gray hair by dying your hair gray, keep in mind that you’ll need some regrowth for the hairdresser to work with.
-Stop dying your roots as soon as you decide, and have a consultation to see how quick you can start the process.
+If you are thinking of transitioning to gray hair by dyeing your hair gray, keep in mind that you’ll need some regrowth for the hairdresser to work with.
+Stop coloring your roots as soon as you decide, and have a consultation to see how quickly you can start the process.

-It can take several visits to the hairdresser over a period of years until your hair is growing fully gray.
+It can take several visits to the hairdresser over a period of several months until your hair is growing fully gray.
 Gray highlights can turn brassy or yellow, so you should include a great purple shampoo in your routine.

 This is an example of what can be accomplished in just a year.

-Dying your hair gray yourself is not impossible, but the right placement of the highlights is key so having a hairdresser or somebody to help is very important.
-Otherwise you may end up with a result that still looks highlighted instead of naturally going gray.
+Dyeing your hair gray yourself is not impossible, but the right placement of the highlights is key, so having a hairdresser or somebody to help is very important.
+Otherwise, you may end up with a result that still looks highlighted instead of naturally going gray.